 - Coopamootoo KPL, Gross T. Cognitive effort in privacy decision-making vs. 3x4: evaluation of a pilot experiment design.
 In: WIP at Learning from Authoritative Security Experiment Results (LASER).
 2014, Arlington, Virginia, USA: LASER.

 - Coopamootoo KPL, Gross T. Mental Models for Usable Privacy: A Position Paper.
 In: Human Aspects of Information Security, Privacy, and Trust at HCI International.
 2014, Heraklion, Crete, Greece: HCI International.

 - Coopamootoo KPL, Gross T. Mental models of online privacy: Structural properties with cognitive maps.
-In: Proceedings of the 28th International BCS Human Computer Interaction Conference: Sand, Sea and Sky - Holiday HCI, HCI 2014.
-2014, BCS Learning and Development Ltd.
+In: 28th International BCS Human Computer Interaction Conference: Sand, Sea and Sky - Holiday HCI, HCI 2014.
+2014, Southport, UK: BCS Learning and Development Ltd.